|

 Our policy framework includes a range of People and Procurement policies that outline our commitment to preventing modern slavery and human trafficking risks in our business and supply chain.
 Relevant policies include:

-- Human Rights & Modern Slavery Policy: makes explicit our commitment to the United Nations Guiding Principles on Business and Human Rights, endorsed by the International Bar Association.
+• Human Rights & Modern Slavery Policy: makes explicit our commitment to the United Nations Guiding Principles on Business and Human Rights, endorsed by the International Bar Association.
 This Policy confirms our commitment to respect and support international human rights, and in particular to the International Bill of Rights and the International Labour Organisation's Declaration on the Fundamental Principles and Rights at Work.
+This policy is being reviewed and updated in 2024/25.

-All of these policies have been made available to all of our people on our Intranet.
+All these policies have been made available to all our people on our Intranet.

 We comply with all applicable employment law relating to employee terms and conditions, including pay, and have been accredited as a UK Living Wage Employer by the Living Wage Foundation.

-The “New Deal”, introduced in 2022, has been further embedded.
+The “New Deal”, introduced in 2022 has been further embedded, and enhanced by the addition of a "Workation" scheme.
 This offers our people more flexibility in how and where they work, meaningful recognition and feedback, and investment in careers and ambitions.
 This is being delivered under three principles: we trust you, we value you, and we invest in you.

 Strategy and supply chain due diligence

 DLA Piper expects our suppliers to adopt the same high standards that we adhere to and have fair employment practices.
 These standards are reflected in the policies we share with our suppliers and ask them to commit to as part of a tender process.
-They include our Human Rights and Modern Slavery Policy and Sustainable Procurement Policy and specifically deal with modern slavery by including, amongst other things, that our suppliers ensure that employment is freely chosen, child labour shall not be used, living wages are paid and working hours are not excessive.
+They include our Human Rights and Modern Slavery Policy and Supplier Code of Conduct and specifically deal with modern slavery by including, amongst other things, that our suppliers ensure that employment is freely chosen, child labour shall not be used, living wages are paid, and working hours are not excessive.

 Risk assessment and management